The partnership between Defenders of Wildlife, the Northern Jaguar Project and Naturalia has resulted in several wins for jaguars. Together we have:

 - Brought a legal challenge against the U.S. Forest Service for failing to consider impacts on jaguars while approving large-scale mining activities in areas identified as important to jaguar conservation.

-Sponsored the development of a web-based jaguar curriculum and resource kit for teachers through the Emerging Wildife Conservation Leaders program.
+- Sponsored the development of a web-based jaguar curriculum and resource kit for teachers through the Emerging Wildlife Conservation Leaders program.
 The curriculum focuses on the biology, ecology and conservation of jaguars and the kit includes skulls, tracks, scat and other materials that students can explore to better understand these fascinating felines.